 Check-In Process

-Arriving at Perth International Airport at 7 am before our planned 9 am departure, we were greeted with a reasonable check-in line.
+Arriving at Perth International Airport at 7 am, before our planned 9 am departure, we were greeted with a reasonable check-in line.

+While waiting in line for 10 minutes, we were asked to fill in the online e-travel registration form.
 We checked in our bags, with economy passengers receiving a generous 30 kg, received our boarding passes and were on our way.

-At this time of the day with no other international departures, Perth Airport was empty!
-Unlike our recent night time flights, we breezed through immigration and security and were sitting by our gate less than 10 minutes after checking in.
+At this time of the day, with no other international departures, Perth Airport was empty!
+Unlike our recent nighttime flights, we breezed through immigration and security and were sitting by our gate less than 10 minutes after checking in.

 Boarding

 Boarding began early at 08:15, with the plane fully boarded and ready for take-off at 08:40.
-Delays on the ground meant we took off 15 minutes behind schedule, but made up time in the air, to land on schedule in Manila.
+Delays on the ground meant we took off 15 minutes behind schedule, but we made up time in the air, to land on schedule in Manila.

 Flight Comfort & Seats

-Philippine Airlines is using its long-range Airbus 321neo planes which have a small business class cabin of 12 lie-flat seats in a 2-2 configuration, along with 156 economy class seats in a 3-3 arrangement on this narrow bodied plane.
+Philippine Airlines is using its long-range Airbus 321neo planes, which have a small business class cabin of 12 lie-flat seats in a 2-2 configuration, along with 156 economy class seats in a 3-3 arrangement on this narrow-bodied plane.

 With a 32” pitch and 18” width, the seats were comfortable enough for this 7-hour flight, even for my long-legged husband.
 A pillow, blanket and earphones were provided.